memgraph/docs/memgraph_versioned_docs/version-2.1.1/import-data/migrate/mysql.md

 ### Dataset

-For this tutorial, we will be working with a MySQL database named `users_db` that contains two tables, `users` and `user_relationships`:
+To show you how to migrate data from MySQL to Memgraph we will be working with a MySQL database named `users_db` that contains two tables, `users` and `user_relationships`:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';